 After completing the initial 50 state gap analysis, CNEE contacted several organizations for their review of the policy component questions and incorporated their feedback into the analysis.
 The organizations include the North Carolina Clean Energy Technology Center, which maintains the Database of State Incentives for Renewables and Efficiency (DSIRE), the American Council for an Energy Efficient Economy (ACEEE), the Department of Energy’s Alternative Fuels Data Center, Freeing the Grid, National Renewable Energy Laboratory (NREL), Environmental Protection Agency (EPA), Energy Information Administration (EIA), National Conference of State Legislators (NCSL), National Association of State Energy Officials (NASEO), Building Codes Assistance Project (BCAP), The Cadmus Group, Solar Energy Industry Association (SEIA), PACE Nation, Clean Energy States Alliance (CESA), Gridwise Alliance, Interstate Renewable Energy Council (IREC), Edison Foundation, and the Coalition for Green Capital.

-State energy policy is constantly changing and therefore this resource cannot remain static.
-CNEE is constantly looking to improve the timeliness and accuracy of the data found in SPOT.
+Because state-level energy policies change often, this resource cannot remain static.
+CNEE is always looking to improve the timeliness and accuracy of the data found on SPOT.
 Please contact us if you have a suggestion, or if you find an error in the dataset.

 Source: V.A.
 Krasko and E. Doris, National Renewable Energy Laboratory, 2012.
 Strategic Sequencing for State Distributed PV Policies: A Quantitative Analysis of Policy Impacts and Interactions. http://www.nrel.gov/docs/fy13osti/56428.pdf.